 Fiscal flexibility

 Surplus increases budget flexibility.
-Using the surplus to pay off debt reduces the budget burden.
-As a result, the government has greater flexibility in the budget.
+Using the surplus to pay off debt reduces the budget burden, giving the government greater budget flexibility.

 Budget flexibility makes it easier for the government to set future budgets.
 For example, the government may choose to increase spending or reduce taxes in the future to stimulate the wider economy using the currently available surplus.